-- Biweekly discussion led by residents, attendings, or the program director focused on landmark papers in general surgery or pertinent studies to know.
+- Monthly discussion led by residents, attendings, or the program director focused on landmark papers in general surgery or pertinent studies to know.

 - Surgical Audit and Surgical Grand Rounds:

 - Morbidity and Mortality Conference, or surgical audit, held prior to the surgical grand rounds on Wednesday mornings.
-Senior surgical residents generate a dialogue with attending surgeons concerning the outcome of the surgical procedures.
+Surgical residents generate a dialogue with attending surgeons concerning the outcome of the surgical procedures.
 These conferences are often coupled with a formal presentation on a timely topic or a lecture from an outside speaker.
 Our roster of outside speakers includes nationally and internationally known surgeons of unparalleled quality.
-Bimonthly multi-disciplinary rounds occur with participation from other specialties in the hospital.
+Quarterly multi-disciplinary rounds occur with participation from other specialties in the hospital.